Brotherhood of Steel: Appearances

 Other chapters, like the Mojave chapter in Fallout: New Vegas, remained isolationist and were chiefly focused on obtaining pre-War technologies and often used extreme measures to obtain them, such as terrorizing wastelanders and even becoming embroiled in a war with the New California Republic before the events of the game.
-The war with the NCR has left the chapter very weakened with around half of their paladins and knights lost after the NCR invaded the Mojave chapter’s original headquarters in a decisive victory.
-Depending on the player character’s actions in New Vegas, the Mojave Brotherhood chapter can maintain a status quo, make peace with the NCR, or be destroyed.
+The war with the NCR left the chapter very weakened, with around half of their paladins and knights lost after the NCR invaded the Mojave chapter's original headquarters in a decisive victory.
+Depending on the player character's actions in New Vegas, the Mojave Brotherhood chapter can maintain the status quo, make peace with the NCR, or be destroyed.

 By the time Arthur Maxson succeeded Owen Lyons as Elder of the Eastern chapter during the events of Fallout 4, the Brotherhood had reverted to their original mission of confiscating and reverse engineering lost pre-war technology, reunified with the Outcasts, and re-established contact with their superiors on the West Coast.
 The Brotherhood are one of the pivotal factions in Fallout 4, and players may choose to either side with them or join another faction to eliminate the Brotherhood in order to progress the narrative of the game's main storyline.

 The Brotherhood are heavily featured in the Steel Dawn update to Fallout 76, as part of an expansion pack called Fractured Steel.
-In that game, it is led by Paladin Leila Rahmani, who "arrived from California" with her troops "to establish a new Appalachian chapter".
+In that game, it is led by Paladin Leila Rahmani, who arrived from California with her troops to establish a new Appalachian chapter.

+A main character of the 2024 television adaptation Fallout, Maximus, is depicted as a squire in the Brotherhood's West Coast chapter.
+After being mistreated by his knight Titus, he refuses to save the knight's life following a Yao Guai attack, stealing the power armor and assuming his identity.
+Maximus, in the guise of Titus, is later sent his own squire, Thaddeus.